Karmabunny/kbrdb/README.md

 For example, `BRPOPLPUSH` is deprecated in v6.2 and might be removed in the distant future.
 In this case, the library would be able to dynamically replace (based on the server version) this with `BLMOVE`.

-### Plans for v3

-__TTL params__

-There is a preference for the millisecond version of a command, particularly TTL parameters.
-This is clearly misleading and already wildly inconsistent.
-Ideally this changes so that a 'float' is converted to the millisecond version and integer remains unchanged.
-Thus the input is always 'seconds'.
-The implementation should include the 'p' millisecond version of each command, similar to how we've implemented `incr/decr`.
+### Future features

 __Type errors__

 Type errors are currently (hopefully) always a `null` return.
-This can quite confusing at times, or helpful in others.
-Version 2 will likely permit both, defaulting to emitting exceptions.
+This can be quite confusing at times, or helpful in others.
+A future version will optionally emit an exception.

-__Object methods__

-The expected type in the object method is currently optional, but most drivers required it.
-Version 2 will make them required.

 ### Config